Princess Louise of Belgium: Failed nuptials

-Louise had been kept away from the matrimonial negotiations concerning her.
-However, once informed of her inminent engagement, she remembered favorably her future husband, fourteen years her senior, glimpsed during his visits to Brussels and that if they had said insignificant things to each other, she had the impression of "know him well, and have always been".
+Louise had been kept away from the matrimonial negotiations about her.
+However, once informed of her imminent engagement, she remembered favorably her future husband, fourteen years her senior, glimpsed during his visits to Brussels and that if they had said insignificant things to each other, she had the impression of "knowing him well, and always have".
 She was looking forward to getting married.
-The betrothal, celebrated on 25 March 1874, lasted for a year because Louise had not reached yet a marriageable age and because both bride and groom were closely related a papal dispensation was required.
-After financial negotiations (King Leopold II wished to spend as little as possible), the wedding was concluded at the Royal Palace of Brussels on 4 February 1875.
+The betrothal, celebrated on 25 March 1874, lasted for a year because Louise was not of marriageable age, and, as both bride and groom were closely related, a papal dispensation was required.
+After financial negotiations (King Leopold II wished to spend as little as possible), the couple were married at the Royal Palace of Brussels on 4 February 1875.

 Louise recalled in her memoirs: "Marrying me had become an obsession with him.
 What kind of love inspired him?
 Was he enamored of the grace of my chaste youth, or did the precise notion of the King's situation and the future of his undertakings inflame with a positive fire the heart of a man in love with the realities of down here?".
 She adds: "Healthy and pure, brought up in a beautiful balance of physical and moral health by the care of an incomparable mother, deprived by my rank, of more or less awake friends who make confidences, I gave myself all the energy of an ethereal confidence in the upcoming marriage, without realizing exactly what it could be".